rostok/ubichr/README.md

 # license & origins
 MIT license

-Most of the code is based on http://github.com/cosimo/ubiquity-opera/ however no license info is available.
+Most of the code is based on http://github.com/cosimo/ubiquity-opera/

 # adding commands
 You can add your custom commands using built-in editor (CodeMirror) or modify commands.js.
 The syntax is quite simple and self explanatory